fluidjax/assets/docs/qredochain.md

 }
 ```

+The Participants fields is represented by an Abbreviation and a IDDoc Asset ID.
+A concrete example of a PBTransfer:

-A User wants to create an Update to the exsiting asset using the PBTransfer specified above, the Update Transaction must:
+A User who wants to create an Update to the exsiting asset using the PBTransfer specified above, the Update Transaction must obey all the consensus rule but importantly must fullfil the TransferRule :-

-1. Have the same AssetID
-1. Index = Previous Index + 1
-1. TransferType = Settlement
-1. The signers of the Transfer must be sufficient to make the expression  '(T1+T2+T3)>1 & P' return true.
+The signers of the Transfer must be sufficient to make the expression  '(T1+T2+T3)>1 & P' return true.
     The PBSignedAsset (outer wrapper) will could contain the following field.

       map<string, bytes> Signers = {